Ralim/IronOS/Documentation/DebugMenu.md

 ### Hall

 This appears if your device is capable of having a magnetic hall effect sensor installed (Pinecil).
-This shows the current field strength reading from the sensor.
-It can be used to check if the sensor is operational, and measure how strong the magnetic field is for diagnostics and optimal placement of magnets on a stand.
+This shows the current magnetic field strength reading from the sensor.
+It is used to check if the sensor is operational, and for diagnostics and optimal placement of magnets on a stand (higher number is better/stronger).

 # PD Debug menu